iftheshoefritz/20170404_ansible/slides.md

 Also switched between vagrant and EC2 easily.

 Idempotent:
-Run as many times as you want with the same result
+Run as many times as you want with the same result.
+So if you admin multiple machines, and you add some new ones, when you run your playbook against all of them, it doesn't matter which ones you ran the playbook on already and which ones are new.

 Declarative:
 see next slide